-12.10 Expla in that the teaching profession has a constantly evolving knowledge base of research and theory that guides appropriate ce.
-13.0 Articulate hov w students learn and the developmental characteristics of age groups.
-The student will be able to: 13.01 Descr ibe research on human development, learning theories and the brain.
-13.02 Expla in how student development (e.g., physical, social, emotional, cognitive) influences learning.
-13.03 Exam ine differences and exceptionalities in the way students learn.
-13.04 Articu late the role of language in learning and the cultural influences on the development of language.
-13.05 Discu ss major theories and concepts on motivation and their relationship to classroom instruction.
-13.06 Identi fy factors in students' school, home, community and culture that may influence development, learning and motivation.
-13.07 Differ entiate instructional strategies that meet learner and group needs at an appropriate level of development. ribe the principles of assessment as they apply to variances in human development and learning (e.g. learning goals, ing strategies, assessment criteria).
-13.09 Comp pare learning styles of students and how they impact classroom instructional delivery.
-14.0 lopmental characteristics and intervention strategies for exceptional students across education and community settings. will be able to: 14.01 Articu educa late current and historic foundations, legal issues and mandates, theories and philosophies of exceptional student ation.
-14.02 Define e specific exceptionalities and their characteristics (ADHD, Down Syndrome, Autism, Gifted, etc.).
-14.03 Identi fy and understand importance of record-keeping/documentation strategies related to exceptional student education. ss the continuum of placement options and service delivery models for students with exceptionalities (e.g. least restrictive onment, inclusion, resource room, etc.).
-14.05 Comp pare and contrast cognitive, physical, cultural, social and emotional needs among students with exceptionalities.
-14.06 Expla living) in the effects exceptional conditions may have on an individual's life (e.g. secondary, post-secondary and independent
+12.10 Explain that the teaching profession has practice. nas a constantly evolving knowledge base of research and theory that guides appropriate 13.0 Articulate how students learn and the develo pmental characteristics of age groups.
+The student will be able to: 13.01 Describe research on human develop oment, learning theories and the brain.
+13.02 Explain how student development (e. g., physical, social, emotional, cognitive) influences learning.
+13.03 Examine differences and exceptional ities in the way students learn.
+13.04 Articulate the role of language in lear ning and the cultural influences on the development of language.
+13.05 Discuss major theories and concepts on motivation and their relationship to classroom instruction.
+13.06 Identify factors in students' school, ho ome, community and culture that may influence development, learning and motivation.
+13.07 Differentiate instructional strategies the nat meet learner and group needs at an appropriate level of development.
+13.08 Describe the principles of assessment teaching strategies, assessment crite nt as they apply to variances in human development and learning (e.g. learning goals, ria).
+13.09 Compare learning styles of students and how they impact classroom instructional delivery.
+14.0 Explain developmental characteristics and in The student will be able to: tervention strategies for exceptional students across education and community settings.
+14.01 Articulate current and historic foundar education. tions, legal issues and mandates, theories and philosophies of exceptional student 14.02 Define specific exceptionalities and the neir characteristics (ADHD, Down Syndrome, Autism, Gifted, etc.).
+14.03 Identify and understand importance of of record-keeping/documentation strategies related to exceptional student education.
+14.04 Discuss the continuum of placement environment, inclusion, resource roor options and service delivery models for students with exceptionalities (e.g. least restrictive m, etc.).
+14.05 Compare and contrast cognitive, physical sical, cultural, social and emotional needs among students with exceptionalities.
+14.06 Explain the effects exceptional condit living). ions may have on an individual's life (e.g. secondary, post-secondary and independent